tertle/com.bovinelabs.anchor/README.md

 ### Setup
 Setting up BovineLabs Anchor is similar to a regular AppUI application, with the key difference being that you'll use `BLUIAppBuilder` or your own inherited version instead of `UIToolkitAppBuilder`.
 If you're unfamiliar with AppUI, please check out its MVVM and Redux sample.

-1. Set up your `UIDocument` as usual, ensuring that your Panel Settings have the AppUI theme style sheet applied.
+1. Add a `UIDocument` to your scene as usual.
+2. Set up `PanelSettings` and apply them to your `UIDocument`.
+3. In your `PanelSettings`, change the `Theme Style Sheet` field to point to the `Anchor UI` theme located at `/Packages/com.bovinelabs.anchor/BovineLabs.Anchor/Assets/Anchor UI.tss`.

+   Alternatively, you can create your own `Theme Style Sheet`, making sure to import the `Anchor UI`.
-2. Add a `BLUIAppBuilder` component to your `UIDocument`.
+4. Add a `BLUIAppBuilder` component to your `UIDocument`.
-3. Add the BLToolbar style sheet to the list of style sheets.

 Your inspector should look something like this: